Courses/Master SEO & AIO/Understand searcher intent

 How search engines detect intent

-Search engines look for key words that signal intent:
+Search engines look for keywords that signal intent:

 • Question words (who, what, where, when, why, how) suggest informational intent.